jmaebe/ESCAPE/Readme.md

 Introduction
 ============

-ESCAPE is an interactive portable PC-based simulation environment addressing architectural issues such as microprogramming and pipelined execution.
+ESCAPE is an interactive portable simulation environment of a 32 bit pipelined and microprogrammed architecture based on Hennessy and Patterson's DLX.
 The main goal is to present students with an easy-to-understand custom-made architecture that allows them to become familiar with the basic concepts of computer architecture, without being overwhelmed by the complexity of realistic microprocessor architectures.

 ESCAPE was developed by Peter Verplaetse and Jan Van Campenhout at the